 Positive changes display in green, while negative changes display in red.
 If there isn’t sufficient historical data to calculate a change, a percent change and date comparison won’t display.

 To show a direct comparison, percent changes are based on the same days of the week, rather than the same dates.
 For example, looking at the week Sunday, July 31 to Saturday, August 6, the WoW comparison would be to the previous Sunday, July 24 to Saturday, July 30.

-The line graph near the top of the panel shows trends over time for the selected KPI, time, and device.
+The line graph near the top of the panel shows trends over time for the selected KPI and time.
 Hover over any point on the graph for a specific date.